 ROLEX RETURNS AS OFFICIAL TIMEKEEPER OF SEASON-ENDING DP WORLD TOUR CHAMPIONSHIP IN DUBAI

-GENEVA, SWITZERLAND, November 9, 2022 /EINPresswire.com/ -- The elite players on the DP World Tour will contest the prestigious DP World Tour Championship, Dubai at the Jumeirah Golf Estates from 17–20 November, with Rolex returning as the Official Timekeeper for this final event of the 2022 season.
+GENEVA, GENEVA, SWITZERLAND, November 9, 2022 /EINPresswire.com/ -- Geneva, 8 November 2022 – The elite players on the DP World Tour will contest the prestigious DP World Tour Championship, Dubai at the Jumeirah Golf Estates from 17–20 November, with Rolex returning as the Official Timekeeper for this final event of the 2022 season.

 Founded in 2009, the championship is the fifth and final Rolex Series event of the year which will determine the winner of the season-long DP World Tour Rankings Presented by Rolex.